grafana/grafana/docs/sources/enterprise/saml/configure-saml.md

 ##### The `assertion_attribute_name` option

 `assertion_attribute_name` is a special assertion mapping that can either be a simple key, indicating a mapping to a single assertion attribute on the SAML response, or a complex template with variables using the `$__saml{<attribute>}` syntax.
-Grafana will log error messages on startup if this property is misconfigured.
+If this property is misconfigured, Grafana will log an error message on startup and disallow SAML sign-ins.
+Grafana will also log errors after a login attempt if a variable in the template is missing from the SAML response.

 **Examples**